'95, PhD, Systematic Theology, Marquette University

 "The Master of Arts in Theology is designed to be a degree that provides students with a solid theological grounding for future ministry or as a building block for doctoral work."

 Lourdes is currently preparing the documents for the Ohio Board of Regents approval.
-After a site visit, the College will request accreditation from the Higher Learning Commission of the North Central Association.
+After a site visit, the College will request accreditation from the Higher Learning Commission.

 For more information on Theological Studies at Lourdes, contact Sr. Shannon at email@example.com.